1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+0.5.5
+- Fix griddle bug that didn't allow fixed headers without infinite scrolling.
+Now you can use fixed headers property separated of infinite scrolling.
+- Introduced maxBodyHeight property which works only with fixed headers.
+Reason for this is sometimes we want the table body not to have a fixed width, but to adapt to the number of rows and scroll only when it overflows.
+If not specified, the grid "height" property is take into account

 0.5.4
 - Wrapped fixed header table in a separate div
 - Added "bodyScrolling" and other related properties to enable infinite scrolling using the window/body scroll.
 Grid wrapper component should listen to window "scroll" event and pass the following properties, if needed: